 This focaccia variation, which goes under the name focaccia con patate e rosmarino in Tuscany and “potato pizza” in New York City, is beginning to emerge as the most popular topping among the new generation of focaccia fanciers.
 It is their benchmark in much the same way that the pizza Margherita is the benchmark for pizza and the baguette is for bread.
 When you make it, you’ll understand why.
-This dough recipe makes the best-tasting all-purpose focaccia dough that I’ve ever had and is also the easiest to make.
 Like many of the dough recipes in this book, it utilizes a delayed-fermentation technique, a method so perfectly suited to focaccia that I now use this recipe in place of most of the previous focaccia recipes that I’ve learned or developed.–Peter Reinhart

 - 5 3/4 cups unbleached bread flour

 - 2 teaspoons table salt or 3 1/2 teaspoons kosher salt

 - 2 1/2 cups ice-cold water (40°F or 5°C)

 - 2 cups olive oil

 - 2 tablespoons dried parsley

 - 1 tablespoon dried oregano